CooperUnion/selfdrive/docs/safety.md

 - Is the weather suitable for a test day?
 - Is there a lab technician or someone certified who agreed they’d be with you during the duration of the test day?
+- Is the school grounds team aware of what section of the sidewalk will be blocked for testing?
 - Make sure all members present for test day understand what system is being tested when and are conscious of any dangers that maybe associated with it